Updated December 2025

 Volunteers: the School also obtains personal information about volunteers who assist the School in its functions or conduct associated activities, such as alumni activities, to enable the School and the volunteers to work together.

-Development, Marketing and Fundraising: the School treats marketing and seeking donations for the future growth and development of the School as an important part of ensuring the School continues to be a quality learning environment in which both students and staff thrive.
+Development, marketing and fundraising: The School treats marketing and seeking donations for its future growth and development as an important part of ensuring the School continues to be a quality learning environment in which both students and staff thrive.

-Where you have consented or where it is otherwise permitted by law, personal information (other than sensitive information) that is held by the School may be shared with organisations that assist in the School’s fundraising, for example, the School’s building fund, alumni organisations or people providing services to the School to assist in the School’s fundraising.
+Where you have consented or where it is otherwise permitted by law, personal information (other than sensitive information) that is held by the School may be shared with organisations that assist in the School’s fundraising and community engagement activities.
+These third parties include alumni associations and service providers who assist with our fundraising and community engagement activities (for example, utilising service providers that screen contact details against publicly available information to help the School identify individuals who have capacity to provide additional fundraising support).

-Parents, staff, contractors and other members of the wider School community may, from time to time, receive fundraising information.
-School publications, like Newsletters and magazines, which include personal information, may be used for marketing purposes.
+Parents, staff, contractors and other members of the wider School community may, from time to time, receive fundraising information and School publications, like newsletters (digital and printed) and magazines.

-You can opt out of receiving further marketing materials from the School by:
+You can opt out of receiving further marketing materials (including in relation to our fundraising activities) from the School by:

 The types of organisations and persons with whom we share your personal information will depend on the nature of our relationship with you, and the particular facts and circumstances.